Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 67 trips daily across all routes, equating to roughly 16 weekly trips per individual stop.
+According to the 2021 Census, only 4.1% of residents work from home, which could be influenced by COVID-19 conditions.
+The service frequency averages 67 trips per day across all routes, equating to around 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport